sharathvutpala/crypto-conversion-api/README.md

 This endpoint support only these Currencies: [ USD, EUR, RUB, CAD, PHP, DKK]

 - /health - This returns the health of the API, Status code 200 when API is healthy

+### Future Scope

+- A /metrics endpoint can be added to report health or metrics
+- Integrating slack messaging in the application
+- More test cases